|How I work...

 Finished artwork is usually supplied via DropBox, or can be sent through another online file service in a variety of formats.
 The focus of my job is to give you a finished piece of work you will be very happy with!

-A fair amount of my spare time is also spent writing and drawing (particularly on my adventure comic, The Adventures of Julius Chancer), and when not doing that I research and collect on the Second Anglo-Afghan War 1878-1880 (for which I was interviewed on BBC Radio 4's Making History as their 'expert'), and practice yoga, karate, bass guitar and banjo (though not usually all at the same time).
+A fair amount of my spare time is spent writing and drawing (particularly on my adventure comic, The Adventures of Julius Chancer - winner of a 2013 British Comic Award), and when not doing that I research and collect on the Second Anglo-Afghan War 1878-1880 (for which I was interviewed on BBC Radio 4's Making History as their 'expert'), and practice yoga, karate, bass guitar and banjo (though not usually all at the same time).

 I live in West Sussex, England, and work from my home studio, where my wife (a magazine editor) and two children can keep an eye on me.